-Llywelyn ap Gruffudd, the second oldest grandson of Llywelyn the Great, the Prince of Wales who fought off the English and kept Welsh autonomy for decades, wished to emulate his forbearer but he was sorely hampered by the ambition and stupidity of his siblings.
-Llywelyn defeated both his elder brother Owain Goch (Owen the Red) and his younger brother Dafydd in the summer of 1255 at the Battle of Bryn Derwin and became the singular Prince of Gwynedd, a kingdom in North Wales.
+Llywelyn ap Gruffydd, the second oldest grandson of Llywelyn the Great, the Tywysog Cymru who fought off the English and kept Welsh autonomy for decades, wished to emulate his forebearer but he was sorely hampered by the ambition and stupidity of his siblings and keep the kingdom intact.
+Llywelyn defeated both his elder brother Owain Goch (Owen the Red) and his younger brother Dafydd ap Gruffydd in the summer of 1255 at the Battle of Bryn Derwin and became the singular Prince of Gwynedd, a kingdom in North Wales.

-Llywelyn’s brother Dafydd, however, was too short-sighted and greedy to see how the English threat was more important than making sure he got his “fair share” of Gwynedd.
-In all honesty, Dafydd was right under Welsh law because, unlike the English, the Welsh tended to divvy up lands among all the sons when a ruler died.
-Llewelyn saw that this weakened the Welsh defenses and wanted to consolidate governing and military authority, but Dafydd was discontented to be merely a rich landowner.
+Llywelyn’s brother Dafydd, however, was too short-sighted and selfish to see how the English threat was more important than making sure he got his “fair share” of Gwynedd.
+In all honesty, Dafydd was right under Welsh law because, unlike the English, the Welsh tended to divvy up lands among all the sons when a ruler died, but legally correct isn’t the same thing as wise.
+Llewelyn saw that splitting the land weakened the Welsh defences and wanted to consolidate governing and military authority, but Dafydd was discontented to be merely a rich landowner.
 Nope.
 Dafydd wanted power too.
 Instead of backing his brother and helping make Wales a strong, united nation, Dafydd defected to Edward in 1263 on the promise that he would be given a large chunk of the former kingdom of Gwynedd once Edward defeated Llywelyn.

 At first, it seemed to Dafydd that the Longshanks would indeed help set him up a ruler of Welsh lands, and perhaps even as the new Prince of Wales.
 Edward, canny as always, sweetened the pot and cemented the alliance with Dafydd by offering him a rich English wife, Elizabeth Ferrers, who was the daughter of the 5th Earl of Derby.
 Elizabeth gave birth to two sons, Llywelyn ap Dafydd (b.
 1267) and Owain ap Dafydd (b.1275), and a daughter, Gwladys ferch Dafydd (b. unknown).
 Dafydd was given Rhufoniog and Dyffryn Clwyd when Edward forced Llywelyn to the peace table, and the truculent younger brother became a quasi-ruler in his own right.

 Then Edward started showing his true colors.
-It became obvious that Longshanks wanted make Wales just another county of England.
+It became obvious that Longshanks was determined to unite the whole island under his rule and wanted make Wales just another part of England.
 Unhappy with the English governance, the Welsh leaders of the smaller territories began to ally themselves with Llywelyn.
 Yet before Llywelyn could plan and gather supplies to take on the English, his younger brother Dafydd attacked a stronghold of one of the Marcher Lords on Easter day of 1282.
 The move was as foolish as it was rash and, frankly, reveals David to have been as thick as a yard of lard.
 Llywelyn did not leave Dafydd to be hoist on his own petard while he continued his preparations for a large-scale land war.
 It what appears to be motivated by love for a very unlovable brother, Llywelyn and those loyal to him joined the battle against Edward.

 For several months it looked as if the Welsh would be successful in driving out the English, but the Welsh lost their best hope when Llywelyn was ambushed and killed shortly before Christmas.
 The new-minted Prince of Wales, Dafydd, fought bravely but failed as a strategist and leader.
 Unlike Llywelyn, Dafydd could not hold the Welsh together or find a way to stave off Edward’s massive invading army.
 By the summer of 1283 Dafydd and his teenage son were captured and Welsh resistance was fragmented beyond repair.

 Edward’s wrath was immense.
 From his perspective, Dafydd had betrayed him.
-As a rebel against the crown, Dafydd ap Gruffydd was the first historical figure to be hanged, drawn, and quartered for treason, a gruesome fate that even a turncoat and idiot like Dafydd did not deserve.
+As a rebel against the crown, Dafydd ap Gruffydd was hanged, drawn, and quartered for treason, a gruesome fate that even a turncoat and idiot like Dafydd did not deserve.